-Reflecting back on 2018, and looking forward to 2019, I wanted to document what I feel is a key lesson over the last few years regarding my work, and why I feel I had rebooted my efforts once again.
+Reflecting back on 2018, and forward to 2019, I wanted to share a key lesson over the last few years regarding my work, and how I rebooted my efforts again.

-I’ve deviated from my core a few times over the recent years in trying to build Perspective Mapper, exploring various pivots and side-projects which, while related to my interests, squandered my energy from what I feel called to express most deeply in this life.
+Looking back, I see I’ve deviated from my core a few times over the recent years in trying to build Perspective Mapper, exploring pivots and side-projects which, while somewhat related to my interests, seized energy from my core.

-On one hand, I am, like all of us, an imperfect, evolving human being, dealing with the challenges of developing healthy habits, relationships, and environment.
+On one hand, I am, like all of us, an imperfect, evolving human being, dealing with the challenges of developing healthy habits, relationships, and greater awareness.

 I have no regrets for the various pivots and projects I worked on these past couple of years.
-I learned quite a number of essential lessons, as well as benefitted from further time to mature as a human being.
+I learned many essential lessons, as well as benefited from the time to explore and mature as a human being.

-But I consider…if I had instead had the conviction to be unrelentingly focused on the original vision and scope of Perspective Mapper and stayed on course, had full faith in my calling, had full trust in my soul, and let go clamoring for revenues, worrying about competition, and chasing clients for unsuitable projects, it’s clear I would have gone through really rock bottom times… but it’s also very much clear I would have entrenched my work at this stage, rather than having had to reboot my efforts yet again for 2019, as I’m currently doing.
+But I consider…if I had hypothetically had the conviction to be unrelentingly focused on the original vision and scope of my work and stayed on course, had full faith in my calling, had complete trust in my soul, and let go of tangents, it’s clear I would have gone through rock bottom times… but it’s also likely I would have more grounded in myself at this stage, rather than having had to reboot my efforts.

-In business, we give much weight to factors such as marketing strategy, business climate, financial sense, commercial viability, etc…but really, really success boils down to mature conviction.
-And I sense we ALL have a hunch about this.
+In business, we give much weight to factors such as marketing strategy, business climate, financial sense, commercial viability, etc…but really, real success boils down to mature conviction.
+And I sense we ALL have a knowing about this.
 Mature conviction in our ideals can help us face up to any challenge, grow from every experience, and make opportunities viable in the most barren of climates.

 What exactly is mature conviction?
 I’ll explore in a future post. 🙂